Before you start to declutter your home, read these pointers to make sure you are prepared.

 - Trash– This is anything that you can’t donate, sell, or relocate.
 I make as much as an effort as I can to recycle or give my unwanted items a home but in the beginning stages of a decluttering project you will find a lot of things that simply need to be thrown away.
 Forgive yourself for adding more to landfills and pledge that you will be more mindful in the future about what you choose to bring into your home.

 - Relocate– This is where you put the items that you find that belong somewhere else in your house or need to be returned to their rightful owner.

 **At the end of each session, all of these boxes/bags need to be dealt with so they don’t just become clutter somewhere else.
 Donations can be dropped off immediately, if convenient.
 I like to put donation items in my car so I can drop them off the next time I’m out.
 Either do it or schedule it so it happens.
 If you decide to sell items, they should be posted online and stored out of the way.
 Trash should go right out to the curb.
 Last but not least, items in the relocation box need to be returned.
 If they belong in your home, take them there.
 If they belong to someone outside the home, contact that person to make arrangements to pick it up.
 If they no longer want it, add it to your donation pile.

 - Identify your local donation centers or charities and find out what they accept.

 - Start collecting boxes if you want to use them.
 There are a lot of free ways to get them.

 - Ask your neighbors to save their boxes for you

-- Stop by your local liquor store and ask for boxes
+- Stop by a local store and ask for boxes

 - Decide where you want to start in your home and set aside some time on your calendar.